yargs/yargs/docs/api.md

 .argv
 -----

-Get the arguments as a plain old object.
+Get a promise of the arguments as a plain old object.

 Arguments without a corresponding flag show up in the `argv._` array.